Terms and conditions

 If you wish, you may also obtain a SafeKey token as an added measure of security for accessing Internet Banking.
-SafeKey tokens can be obtained from The Co-operative Bank by clicking on "request a safekey" link on your Internet Banking screen or by contacting The Co-operative Bank.
+SafeKey tokens can be obtained by contacting The Co-operative Bank.
 SafeKey tokens issued by The Co-operative Bank remain The Co-operative Bank's property.

 After application and issue of a PIN for initial access to Internet Banking, you will be prompted to select a password as part of your registration for Internet Banking.
 Once you have selected your Internet Banking password, you will need to use this with your customer number to access Internet Banking in the future.
 If you have obtained a SafeKey token you will also need to use the tokencode produced by your SafeKey token to access Internet Banking.